Göran Hägglund

 Bo Göran Hägglund (born 27 January 1959) is a Swedish politician of the Christian Democrats.
-He was Leader of the Christian Democrats from 2004 to 2015, Member of the Riksdag from 1991 to 2015, and served as Minister for Social Affairs from 2006 to 2014.
+He was the leader of the Christian Democrats from 2004 to 2015, Member of the Riksdag from 1991 to 2015, and served as Minister for Social Affairs from 2006 to 2014.

 Early life and political career

 Hägglund's parents are originally from Finland: they moved to Sweden in the 1950s.
 He was born in Degerfors in central Sweden, but moved to Jönköping, a Christian Democratic stronghold, with his family in 1978.

 He started his political career in the Christian Democratic youth organisation.
 From 1978 he was employed by the party, first as ombudsman for the local Christian Democratic Youth, and from 1981 for the regional party branch.
 From 1982 to 1986 he was also a member of the Municipal Council in Jönköping.

 Following the 1985 elections, he began work as parliamentary secretary for the Christian Democrats.
 He temporarily left politics in 1988, to start working for an insurance company.
 In the parliamentary elections of 1991 he was elected a Member of Parliament.

 Hägglund became the Riksdag's Father of the House on 1 January 2015, being the eldest among those first elected in 1991.